Klhogan6/GitHubAutomation/README.md

 source ~/.my_custom_commands.sh

 # To Run The Script
-The command: create <The directory after your file path> <The name of the new directory>
+The command: 'create <The directory after your file path> <The name of the new directory>'

 # ENV File Format:
 USERNAME="YourUsername"